String diagrams for Strictification and Coherence: Coherence

 We can now show that every morphism $f : A \to B$ in $\CatSW$ is equal to $\canonical(A, B)$.

-\begin{proposition} For all $f : A \to B$ in $\CatSW$ \end{proposition}
+\begin{proposition} $f = \objunpack(A) \cp \objpack(B)$ for all $f : A \to B$ in $\CatSW$. \end{proposition}

 \begin{proof} By induction.
-On the base case--generators--the proof is straightforward; we give it for identities and generators \generator{g-adapter} and \generator{g-Adapter}, with the proofs for inverse generators following by a symmetric argument.
+On the base case--generators--the proof is straightforward; we give it for identities and generators \generator{g-adapter} and \generator{g-big-adapter}, with the proofs for inverse generators following by a symmetric argument.

 The composition of canonical morphisms is canonical:

 And so is the tensor product:

 \end{proof}